 Live Action – using stock footage

 You don’t always need to film to make a live-action video.
 Below are two explainer video examples that do just that.
-Good quality stock footage can be sourced at various places on the internet, e.g. Shutterstock and Pond5.
+Good quality stock footage can be sourced at various places on the internet, e.g. Shutterstock, Pond5 and Artlist.
 With a well-planned script and a bit of animation it’s possible to create a good engaging video.

 Here the music takes centre-stage.
 This type of video has a looser script and uses a quick edit of different footage.